RobinNagpal/dodao-ui/tasks/all-tasks.md

 # Login issue for admins
+- [ ] the admin is not able to login to the subdomain from list of spaces
 - [ ] ellipsis not visible against tidbits on subdomain, when a user clicks on the space he is an admin of in the list - Dawood to verify
 - [ ] Making it easy for the admin to login.
 Right now we are not showing any login button.
   May be we show in the footer? or somewhere else where its not too visible?